Piano Sonata No. 13 (Beethoven): Quasi una fantasia

-Movements
+Music

 The Op.
 27 No. 1 sonata is laid out in four movements:

-However, the work is meant to be performed from beginning to end.

-First movement
+I. Andante – Allegro – Andante

 The first movement is in five-part rondo form instead of sonata form, unusual for Beethoven.
 The tempo is slow, interrupted by a fast medial section in the submediant, C major.

-Second movement
+II.
+Allegro molto e vivace

 The second movement is a scherzo and is in ternary form (the norm for scherzi).
 Beethoven specifically notates the first phrase to start in the second bar.
 The main theme consists of mostly quarter notes in parallel octaves.
 Inside the theme, the first 16 bars are repeated outside an 8-bar middle strain.
 When it returns following the trio section, the left hand plays staccato and the notes of the right hand part (still legato) are offset half a beat later.
 The movement includes a brief coda and concludes on the chord C major, a Picardy third.

-Third movement
+III.
+Adagio con espressione

 The third movement is slow in tempo and features a lyrical, noble theme, set against an eighth note accompaniment (in the recapitulation, sixteenth notes).
 The movement does not conclude in its tonic key, but instead reaches a final cadenza (on the dominant seventh) that leads directly to the finale.
 The movement is brief and thus might be heard by some listeners as an introduction to the final movement rather than as an independent movement, as Jonathan Del Mar suggests.

-Fourth movement
+IV.
+Allegro vivace

 The finale is the most extended movement of the work.
 Charles Rosen notes, "With this movement, Beethoven began an experiment, to which he continued to return and develop through the years, of displacing some of the weight of the work from the opening movement to the finale".
 The work is in fast tempo and in sonata rondo form.
 After the second B section, the main theme of the slow movement briefly returns, followed by a brief cadenza.
 There follows the final A section, marked Presto.

 A typical performance of the work lasts 15 minutes.